Jarrome/Uni-Fusion/README.md

 - [x] Upload the env script (Jan.4)
 - [x] Upload the recon. application (By Jan.8)
 - [ ] Upload the seman. application (By Jan.12)
+- [ ] Toy example for fast essembling Uni-Fusion into custom project
 - [ ] Upload the used ORB-SLAM2 support
 - [ ] Our current new project has a better option, I plan to replace this ORB-SLAM2 with that option after complete that work.